openvswitch/ovs/INSTALL.md

       `% ./configure CFLAGS="-g -O2 -mssse3"`

+For efficient hash computation special flags can be passed to leverage built-in intrinsics.
+For example on X86_64 with SSE4.2 instruction set support, CRC32 intrinsics can be used by passing '-msse4.2'.

+      `% ./configure CFLAGS="-g -O2 -msse4.2"`

+If you are on a different processor and don't know what flags to choose, it is recommended to use '-march=native' settings.

+      `% ./configure CFLAGS="-g -O2 -march=native"`

+With this, GCC will detect the processor and automatically set appropriate flags for it.
+This should not be used if you are compiling OVS outside the target machine.

 Note that these CFLAGS are not applied when building the Linux kernel module.
 Custom CFLAGS for the kernel module are supplied using the EXTRA_CFLAGS variable when running make.
 So, for example: